wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_publisher_identification.md

 A *Broker* may also (automatically) disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is set up to do so.

+A *Subscriber* MAY **request** the disclosure of publisher identity via

+{align="left"}
+        SUBSCRIBE.Options.disclose_publisher|bool := true

+*Example*

+{align="left"}
+        [32, 713845233, {"disclose_publisher":true}, "com.myapp.mytopic1"]

+With the above subscription, the registered subscriber receives the publication with the publisher's sessionID as part of the publication details object.

 #### Feature Announcement

 Support for this feature MUST be announced by *Publishers* (`role := "publisher"`), *Brokers* (`role := "broker"`) and *Subscribers* (`role := "subscriber"`) via